 "Die Luft der Freiheit weht" is Stanford's unofficial motto and translates as "the wind of freedom blows."
 The phrase is a quote from Ulrich von Hutten, a 16th-century humanist.
-Stanford's first president, David Starr Jordan, embraced von Hutten's words and included them on his presidential seal.
 The motto is part of the university seal.

 The indicia featured in this book are protected trademarks of Stanford University.
 Stanford Facts is produced by the Office of University Communications.